DucManhPhan/DucManhPhan.github.io/_posts/2019-11-02-Factory-Method-Pattern.md

 - When the client wants the subclass to specify the concrete class name from which to create an object.

-- Factory method pattern is used when subclasses do not need to know how they are created.
+- When subclasses do not need to know how they are created.

-- We can use factory method pattern where we have to create an object of any one of subclasses depending on the data provided.
+- When we have to create an object of any one of subclasses depending on the data provided.

+- When we have less types of classes.

 <br>

-## Benefits & Drawbacks
+## Benefits and Drawbacks

 1. Benefits